Carole Pateman Gender and Politics Book Prize is awarded biennially to the best book on gender and politics, broadly defined.

 - Scholarly innovation and rigor.

-- To enter, please complete the Carole Pateman Gender and Politics Book Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
+- To enter, please complete the Carole Pateman Gender and Politics Book Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or eBooks) of the nominated book to the APSA National Office at: Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
 Please do not submit anything until the call for nominations is announced.

 - The decision will be made by a judging panel chaired by an APSA Women’s Caucus Executive member (or delegate).
 The panel will consist of at least three judges (including the chair), all are APSA current financial members, with at least two other gender and politics experts in addition to the chair.
 Past winners will be encouraged to participate in the judging process for future awards.